|

 - Fanconi Anemia - A Handbook for Families and Their Physicians, Third Edition 2000

-By Lynn and Dave Frohnmayer Published by the Fanconi Anemia Research Fund, Inc., Eugene, Oregon This Handbook gives basic information, in plain language, about understanding and coping with Fanconi Anemia. $15.00 voluntary donation
+By Lynn and Dave Frohnmayer Published by the Fanconi Anemia Research Fund, Inc., Eugene, Oregon This Handbook gives basic information, in plain language, about understanding and coping with Fanconi Anemia.
+Free

-- Fanconi Anemia, Standards for Clinical Care 1999
+- Fanconi Anemia, Standards for Diagnosis and Management, 3rd edition (2008)

 Published by the Fanconi Anemia Research Fund, Inc., Eugene Oregon Free